The Elizabeth Hammond Award

-- Grants will not be made to assist with living or travel expenses associated with the project, or to pay any VAT associated with the work.
+- Award will not be made to assist with living or travel expenses associated with the project, or to pay any VAT associated with the work.

 - A written report on the work assisted by the grant must be submitted to the Costume Society within a month of the project’s completion.

 - Acknowledgement of the financial assistance of the Costume Society Elizabeth Hammond Award must be included on the display labelling and all documentation including on-line and marketing materials.
-This may be by using the Logo and the name Elizabeth Hammond Award.
+This may include use of the award’s brand.

 How to apply: